 Ever since I published a recipe for Crazy Dough for Everything for the first time in June 2014, I’ve been receiving all kinds of questions about its variations for different diets.
 The most often ones are for Vegan Crazy Dough, which I published in November 2014, and Gluten-Free Crazy Dough.

 If you’re not already familiar with it, Crazy Dough is a type of dough that you make, put in a plastic bag and keep in your fridge for up to 3 days.
-You can use it for anything you like: pizza, dinner rolls, cinnamon rolls, garlic knots, pretzels, focaccia, bread, etc. That dough can be frozen as well, and used afterwards.
+You can use it to bake anything you like: gluten-free pizza dough, dinner rolls, cinnamon rolls, garlic knots, pretzels, focaccia, bread, etc. That dough can be frozen as well, and used afterwards.
 You need to thaw it and use it in the same way as fresh dough.

 I’m not an expert in gluten-free cooking or baking.
 That is why I experimented a little to make this recipe.